Robo3D/User-Manuals/docs/source/ios-app/index.rst

    :align: center

 You will see three accounts you can log into: Facebook, Google Drive, and Dropbox.
-If you are logged into Google Drive and Dropbox, you will be able to access your cloud libraries to print directly from the app by downloading these cloud files to your printer.
+If you are logged into Google Drive and Dropbox, you will be able to access your cloud libraries and print directly from the app by downloading these cloud files to your printer.

 .. image:: images/logged-in.png
    :alt: Settings